High-Energy Neutrino Emission from Espresso-Reaccelerated Ions in Jets of Active Galactic Nuclei: Results

-A few points are worth noticing. \begin{itemize} \item At a fixed UHECR injection rate, the normalization of the source neutrino flux is strongly dependent on the spectral slope of their parent UHECRs such that $f_\nu(E_\nu)/f(E_\nu)= \alpha^{q-1}$ with $E_\nu = \alpha E$ (See Appendix~\ref{sp_appendix} and Table~\ref{tab:interactions} for more details).
-The flatter the injection spectra, the more neutrinos are produced because the more power is available in CRs with energies above $10^{18}$~eV. \item If injection spectra are sufficiently flat, the flux of source neutrinos may dominate the expected flux of cosmogenic neutrinos \citep[see also][]{murase+14,rodrigues+21}\footnote{Although beamed neutrino emission is assumed in the previous studies, which is different from our results where the neutrino emission is nearly isotropic (see \S~\ref{sec:ang} for more details)}.
-Even for a moderately flat spectrum of $q=2$, their relative contribution at $\sim 10^{17}$~eV turns out to be comparable. \item Given the strong dependence of the source neutrino flux on $q$ and $\alpha$, neutrinos from the $\beta$ decay of photodisintegration byproducts might become a sizable fraction of the flux observed by IceCube below a few PeV for flatter spectra although they are unlikely to be dominant \citep[see also][]{murase+10}. \end{itemize}
+A few points are worth noticing. \begin{itemize} \item If injection spectra are sufficiently flat, the flux of source neutrinos may dominate the expected flux of cosmogenic neutrinos \citep[see also][]{murase+14,rodrigues+21}\footnote{Although beamed neutrino emission is assumed in the previous studies, which is different from our results where the neutrino emission is nearly isotropic (see \S~\ref{sec:ang} for more details)}.
+Even for a moderately flat spectrum of $q=2$, their relative contribution at $\sim 10^{17}$~eV turns out to be comparable. \item Given the dependence of the source neutrino flux on $q$ and $\alpha$, neutrinos from the $\beta$ decay of photodisintegration byproducts might become a non-negligible fraction of the flux observed by IceCube below a few PeV, although their fluxes are likely to be lower than those from the photomeson production \citep[see also][]{murase+10}. \item The neutrino fluxes that we obtain for q=2 are lower than the nucleus-survival bounds on the diffuse neutrino flux stemming from UHECRs with $A \geq 4$. \end{itemize}